 It also makes me a little sad at times our children don’t have a geographical anchor.
 When they visit us, that’s just it: they come to visit us, they aren’t coming home.

 This isn’t a pity party, please don’t hear that.
-It’s merely calling a spade a spade, and recognizing the downside to good decisions we’ve made.
-Every move we’ve made was preceded by a great deal of thought, counsel, consideration and prayer.
+It’s merely calling a spade a spade and recognizing the downside to good decisions we’ve made.
+Every move we’ve made was preceded by a great deal of thought, counsel, consideration, and prayer.
 There might have been rough patches attached to moving, but the good outweighed any bad.
-Benefit ultimately exceeded cost.
+Benefit ultimately exceeded the cost.

 There are four observations I’ve made about the upside of moving to a new place away from home (even if you eventually move back).

 1. You learn how to swim beyond your corner of the pool.

 My daughter was around four when she learned to swim.
 I’ve always remembered one of her instructor’s practices: originating her lessons in different corners of the pool.
 Her instructor understood humans are creators of habit, and if my daughter only swam in one area, she’d never get comfortable with the entire pool.

 I’ve seen this principle transfer to life, first noticed at a party after college with a mixture of hometown and new friends.
 My high school friends stuck close to one another, but those who had gone away to college mixed and mingled with old friends and strangers alike.